gavasques/PROFIT-TITAN/replit.md

 - **Amazon account segregation** ensuring users only see their own marketplace connections
 - **Comprehensive security review** completed for all API endpoints and database queries

-The system is fully ready for production use pending Amazon app approval and OAuth authorization completion.
+The system is fully operational in production with complete Amazon SP-API integration.
+OAuth authorization has been successfully completed and the system is actively processing real marketplace data from connected Amazon accounts.

 The system is designed to be deployed on Replit's infrastructure but can be adapted for other hosting environments with minimal configuration changes.
 The architecture supports horizontal scaling through database connection pooling and stateless API design.